Pesticides and Proposition 65

 For pesticide workplace settings, meeting the requirements of DPR’s hazard communication regulations governing pesticide and worker safety requirements also meets the warning requirements of Proposition 65 regarding warnings for employees.
 Proposition 65 regulations also allow warnings to be provided in the same manner as they are provided under the federal Hazard Communication Program regulations for workplace exposures.

 The State hazard communication program requires that, whenever employees are working in treated fields or handling pesticides, the employer must display Pesticide Safety Information Series (PSIS) leaflet A-9 ("Pesticide Safety Rules for Farmworkers "), PSIS A-8 ("Safety Rules for Pesticide Handlers on Farms), or PSIS N-8 ("Safety Rules for Pesticide Handlers in Non-Agricultural Settings ") at the work site or at a central location where workers gather.
-The leaflets (available online in English and Punjabi at www.cdpr.ca.gov/docs/whs/psisenglish.htm, Spanish at www.cdpr.ca.gov/docs/whs/psisspanish.htm) specifically discuss Proposition 65 and identify listed pesticides.
+The leaflets (available online in English at www.cdpr.ca.gov/docs/whs/psisenglish.htm and Spanish at www.cdpr.ca.gov/docs/whs/psisspanish.htm) specifically discuss Proposition 65.
 It must be read upon request to any employee.
 In addition, application-specific information identifying the pesticide, location of the treated area, restricted entry interval, and crop or site treated must be displayed at a central location within 24 hours of the application and remain for 30 days or until field workers are no longer present, whichever occurs earlier.
 PSIS leaflets and application-specific information provide a warning comparable to those provided for other occupational exposures under the Hazard Communication Standard and may be superior to the "generic" safe harbor warning signs authorized by Proposition 65 regulations.

 For exposures to the general public, the warning may be given by a variety of means, such as labeling a consumer product, posting signs in affected areas, sending notices to affected residents, or publishing notices in a newspaper.
 For instance, signs can be found on most gas pumps; and some utility companies include warning notices in their billings.
 In some instances the companies comply with Proposition 65 by removing the chemicals in question from their products.